itaibo/kevin-today/README.md

 # Kevin Today
 Checks if the Kevin Bacon burger is on Goiko's daily special.
-Join the the [Kevin Bacon Hoy](https://t.me/kevinbacontoday) Telegram Channel to see when your favorite burger is available!
+Join the the [Kevin Bacon Hoy](https://t.me/kevinbacontoday) Telegram Channel (in Spanish) to see when your favorite burger is available!

 <center>
 	<img src="assets/images/kevin-bacon.jpg" width="50%">